salaboy/testcontainers-dapr-1/README.md

 # Testcontainers Dapr Module

+**NOTE**: this repository is now archived, as all this functionality is now in the Dapr Java SDK repository.

 This repository contains the Testcontainers Dapr Module.
 The `DaprContainer` allows you to set up Dapr for local development in your Java applications, providing by default an in-memory implementation of the Dapr APIs.

 To use this Testcontainer module from your Java application you can add the following dependency to your Maven project: